There's massive competition in the eCommerce space.

 More personalized customer responses would mean improving your chances of driving more sales.
 90% of customers will splurge with companies that personalize customer service.

-It doesn't matter whether you use chatbots, email templates, phone scripts, or other customer service software to automate your services that ensure personalized touch.
+It doesn't matter whether you use chatbots, email templates, phone scripts, or other customer service software to automate your services that ensure a personalized touch.

 And as more retailers flood into the online marketplace, one of the best ways to stand out among the masses is to make customer interactions more human.

-Technology has made it simpler for your business to collect customer data and automatically create a customized experience.
 Your customer service executives can offer support tailored to each customer's issue and situation by leveraging the right personalization tools.

 This approach will help them resolve customer issues faster, eliminating time lost in the 'trial-and-error' approach.